 This class will explore mechanisms such as conflict spirals and generalized reciprocity that lie at the heart of key phenomena in international politics like arms races, reconciliations, trade deals, rivalries, diplomatic exchanges, and international apologies.
 Mechanisms help us understand how phenomena like these come about by shedding light on exactly how certain conditions catalyze them.
 For example, studying the impact of international organizations on world peace means investigating how institutions can disincentivize countries from fighting by monitoring and promoting the exchange of goods that do not involve immediate, direct repayment.
 It means, in other words, investigating a mechanism called “generalized reciprocity.”
 Studying why arms races start instead means investigating how the acquisition of weapons from one country can push others to also amass more weapons by stoking fears of being militarily inferior, a mechanism we call a “spiral.”
 Leveraging cutting-edge research and classic texts on mechanisms from multiple disciplines, this class aims at a deeper understanding of how these phenomena in international politics emerge, and whether understanding mechanisms can make a difference when it comes to what we learn about the world around us.

 Requisite: Two or more classes in the social sciences.
-Limited to 20 students.
+One must be a POSC 200 level or above Limited to 18 students.
 Spring semester.
-Assistant Professor Mattiacci.2019-20: Offered in Spring 2020
+Assistant Professor Mattiacci.2021-22: Not offered

 We live in an era of mobility: movement of goods, services, capital, ideas, culture, and–most importantly–people.
 International migrations reshape politics, markets, and societies.
 They generate challenges and opportunities for individuals, families, communities, businesses, political parties, governments, and international organizations.
 Many current political debates revolve around questions concerning transnational movement: How can states manage migratory flows, both effectively and ethically?
 Do international migratory flows erode sovereignty?
 Do they generate democratic deficit?
 Does migration boost economic growth, becoming a bottom-up engine of contemporary modernization that helps rural communities and developing countries?
 Or, on the contrary, does migration perpetuate and exacerbate domestic and global inequalities?
 Does it deplete human capital or does it facilitate knowledge transmission?
 Does diaspora participation strengthen or weaken democracy?
 Does transnationalism amplify or moderate nationalist tendencies?